aminezaouia/DashboardFrameworkPFE/README.md

 ## How to add a widget to the project

 *  Navigate to    :   \DashboardFrameworkPFE\src\app\dashlets\simpledashlets\
-*  Copie-past your component there
+*  Copie-paste your component there
-*  Import your component in index.ts like the samples provided
+*  Import your component in index.ts like the samples provided And that's it ^^